1300 088 065

 no houseboats fhsss

-***If you want to buy vacant land to build a home on you need to have entered a contract to build the house within 12 months of the funds being released to you.
+***If you want to buy vacant land to build a home on, you need to enter a contract to build the house within 12 months of the funds being released to you.

 Example:

-Sabrina has withdrawn funds from her FHSSS to buy vacant land to build a house on.
-The funds from her FHSSS are released on 1st November 2020.
-She signed the contract of sale to purchase the land on 1st December 2020 and then took 6 months to sign a contract to build the home.
+Sabrina has withdrawn funds from her FHSSS to buy vacant land on which to build a house.
+The funds from her FHSSS are released on 1st November 2023.
+She signed the contract of sale to purchase the land on 1st December 2023 and then took 6 months to sign a contract to build the home.

 First Home Super Saver Scheme steps